Curated OER

 Meaning of Quotations

-In this quotations instructional activity, students read 5 famous quotations.
+In this quotations worksheet, students read 5 famous quotations.
 From four possible choices, students select the best meaning for the quotation.

 Curated OER